 Simona Bertolo, head of Medacs Healthcare's UK permanent recruitment division said, "Indian medical professionals are still held in very high esteem in the UK and so there is always a healthy demand for them within NHS trusts.
 Our team of recruiters are experienced and have a huge amount of advice for overseas doctors who may be daunted by the paperwork, or other challenges associated with working abroad.
 Every year our permanent doctors' division helps hundreds of overseas doctors to relocate to the UK.
 We pride ourselves on building strong working relationships with all our esteemed candidates."

-If you are an overseas doctor interested in moving to the UK, take a look at our current permanent vacancies, learn more about the requirements for UK work or check out Dr Sharma's and Dr Dharman's experiences of relocating to the UK with Medacs Healthcare.
+If you are an overseas doctor interested in moving to the UK, take a look at our current permanent vacancies and learn more about the requirements for UK work.